rustinphares/pdf2htmlEXwiki/Author's-Words.md

 Hongliang wanted all text from PDF available on the web page.
 At that time he had made a poppler-based tool to produce PDF information in JSON, which can be further processed and rendered with Javascript.
 That's where I started to read poppler and PDF spec -- I knew nothing about them at that time.

 Before long I realized that font is a big boss in the stage.
-Thanks to Fontforge I did't have to go too deep into TTF spec (while still I have to read it once), but I had to learn about font from zero, and fight against the coding style (not bad, just unfamiliar) and bugs there.
+Thanks to Fontforge I did't have to go too deep into the specification of TrueType (while still I have to read it once), but I had to learn about font from zero, and fight against the coding style (not bad, just unfamiliar) and bugs there.

 The rest part was not so hard, as I've got a little background with C/C++/HTML/CSS/Javascript/Python.
 This is actually of thinking and comparing these languages.